davekinkead/thesis/paper.coffee.md

   3. That different accounts of authority that have incompatible accounts of inclusion are themselves incompatible.

-The first claim advances the existing literature on the Boundary Problem by making the link between inclusion and authority explicit, thereby placing additional demands on accounts of democratic authority that are not currently addressed.
-Often, political theorists approach the problem from a cosmopolitan position, arguing that the question is primarily about justice.
+The first claim advances the existing literature on the Boundary Problem by making the link between inclusion and authority explicit, thereby placing additional demands on accounts of democratic authority.
+Often, political theorists approach the problem of democratic inclusion from a cosmopolitan position, arguing that the question is primarily about justice.
 Other times, the concern is related to whether or not an answer is internally consistent with democracy, or whether it actually is a paradox of founding.
-Only rarely is the link between how the problem of democratic inclusion affects the legitimacy of democratic authority addressed, and often this is only implicit.
-I show that the legitimacy of any claim of democratic authority must be compatible with it's associated claim of democratic inclusion.
+Only rarely however, is the link between how the problem of democratic inclusion affects the legitimacy of democratic authority addressed, and often this is only implicit.
+I will show that the legitimacy of any claim of democratic authority must be compatible with it's associated claim of democratic inclusion.

 The second claim offers something new.
-Different accounts of democratic authority require differing accounts of inclusion for the two to be compatible, and some of these accounts of inclusion are incompatible with others.
-As we shall see, accounts of democratic authority based on independent criteria require incompatible accounts of inclusion to accounts of authority based on agent relative criteria.
+Different accounts of democratic authority require differing accounts of inclusion for the two to be compatible.
+As we shall see, accounts of democratic authority based on content-independent criteria require incompatible accounts of inclusion to accounts of authority based on content-relative criteria; while content-indifferent accounts of authority can be compatible with both.

-Which leads to the third claim.
-Whenever the differing accounts of inclusion are incompatible with each other, their subsequent accounts of democratic authority must also be incompatible with each other.
-Yet political theorists frequently combine these incompatible accounts of democratic authority.
-Mill for example justifies democratic rule on the ground that it is more reliable in determining the right decision (independent criteria), takes into consideration the preferences of all (agent relative criteria), and transforms the moral character of participants (non-content criteria).
+Which leads us to the third claim: whenever the differing accounts of inclusion are incompatible with each other, their subsequent accounts of democratic authority must also be incompatible with each other.
+Political theorists however, frequently combine these incompatible accounts of democratic authority.
+Mill for example justifies democratic rule on the ground that it is more reliable in determining the right decision (a content-independent criteria), takes into consideration the preferences of all (a content-relative criteria), and transforms the moral character of participants (a content-indifferent criteria).

 To reiterate, this is not an argument about _how_ or _why_ the Boundary Problem is a problem for democratic theory.
-The Boundary Problem raises a number of issues for democratic theory but here I focus exclusively on the Boundary Problem as it relates to claims of democratic legitimacy.
-As such, it doesn't seek to explain who should be included in the demos, nor what principles might guide us to an answer.
+The Boundary Problem raises a number of challenges for democratic theory but here I focus exclusively on the Boundary Problem as it relates to claims of democratic legitimacy.
+As such, I don't seek to explain who should be included in the demos, nor what principles might guide us to an answer.
 Rather, it is an examination of _when_ the Boundary Problem is a problem.
 This paper is concerned with the relationship between accounts of democratic inclusion and accounts of democratic authority.
 It is an argument about how the Boundary Problem challenges the legitimacy of democratic authority by specifying the conditions under which inclusion affects democratic outcomes.

+[^lit-review]: add pointers to key literature.

 ## A Model of Democracy

-How can we examine how changing the makeup of the demos changes the outcome of democratic processes?
-Empiric investigation is highly problematic due to the complex....deductive reason doesn't help either....
+How then can we examine the relationship between democratic inclusion and democratic authority - how changing the makeup of the demos changes the outcome of democratic processes?
+As philosophers, deductively reasoning from first principles or mutually agreed upon premises is a time-honoured approach.
+We might first postulate some axioms of human nature and essential conditions of democracy before then demonstrating that certain states of affairs are necessary or possible, entailed or contradictory.

-Why simulation is a valuable alternative....
+The obvious flaw with this approach however is that many critical elements of political science, political theory, and political philosophy are questions of empiric fact.....!!explain!!....

+Given the empiric nature of the investigation, we could employ a scientific approach.
+We might observe how actual democratic polities form and how different compositions of polities lead to different democratic outcomes.
+But the complexity of human systems makes this all but impossible.
+The lack of adequate sample sizes when using democratic states as relata, the non-linearity that arises from numerous feedback loops, and the inability to hold variables fix 'in the wild' impose severe limits on our causal modelling and explanations that continue to bedevil the social sciences.

+Although rarely used in philosophy, a third approach that offers considerable insight into this problem is computer simulation.
+Typically, simulations are used to make predictions about the real world.
+They attempt to model reality as accurately as possible before showing how changes in inputs lead to changes in the simulation.
+The weakness of this approach however, and perhaps a key reason for the lack of simulation in philosophy, concerns the fidelity of the model with reality.
+If the model fails to accurately depict reality, then any inferences from the model will offer little insight into reality.
+And given the empiric challenges of modelling complex human systems discussed above, the problems of simulating political reality look overwhelming.

+But another approach would be to simulate _theory_.
+All theories are abstractions of reality, so simulating theory simply formalises those abstractions....
+This type of simulation can be thought of as a coherence constrain on particular theories.
+By making the assumptions and abstractions of a theory explicit in code, we can see if the predictions and claims of that theory are entailed or at least made probable.
+We can show that a theoretical model is coherent even if we can't show that the theory's assumptions do in fact hold true in reality.

+What follows then is both a description of a model of democracy as well as a simulation of that model.
+It attempts to capture the key claims of consequentialist accounts of democracy and explore how changing the make up of the polity affects the democratic processes of that polity.
+The simulation process begins by defining a simple model of democracy consisting of naive voters populating some political space.
+Methods of inclusion and voting are then defined.

+Next, three types of consequentialist accounts of democracy - content-independent, content-relative, and content-indifferent - are formalised and simulated in the model over a wide variety of input values.
+Finally, the relationship between democratic inclusion and democratic outcomes is explored by examining how different compositions of agents lead to different results.

-What follows then is both a description of a model of democracy as well as a simulation of the model.
-A form of literate programming, this paper embeds executable source code within the description of the model to formalise the assumptions of the model and promote reproducibility in much the same way as one might include mathematical symbolism to formalise a proof.
-Code is indicated by `indented code blocks` and is fully explained in the surrounding text.
-The reader needs to neither understand the embedded code nor even read it in order to understand the argument presented.
+A form of literate programming [^lit], this paper embeds executable source code within the description of the model.
+Simulation code is indicated by `indented code blocks`.
+The reader need not understand the embedded code or coffeescript syntax however, in order to understand the simulation.
+The code, it's purpose, and function will be fully explained in the surrounding text.
+It's presence serves to formalise the assumptions of the model in much the same way as one might include mathematical symbolism to formalise a proof, and to promote reproducibility and testability of the research herein.

+[^lit]: Note about literate programming

-The model comprises three distinct conceptual entities: a `Political Space` representing the problem domain, `Political Agents` who are distributed across the space, and partitions of the space that group agents into associations or `Polities`.
+The model comprises three distinct conceptual entities: a `Political Space` representing the problem domain, `Political Agents` who are distributed across the space, and partitions of the space that group agents into political units or `Polities`.

 An agent represents a political actor or citizen.
-They are simple folk who can hold a single discrete belief or preference - chocolate or vanilla, right or wrong, Republican or Democrat.
+They are simple folk who hold a single discrete value representing a belief, preference, character trait, or virtue - right or wrong, Republican or Democrat, chocolate or vanilla, virtuous or iniquitous.
 This is represented formally in code as:

     class Agent
       constructor: (@belief) ->

-Agents exist within a space which represents the problem domain - the world which we want to divide into countries, countries into provinces, players into teams, or believers into congregations - any conceptual space that needs to be partitioned in some way.
+Agents exist within a space which represents the problem domain.
+This can be any conceptual space that needs to be partitioned in some way. - the world to be divide somehow into countries, countries into provinces, players into teams, or believers into congregations.

-A space is constructed by specifying an agent profile of how many agents hold which belief or preference.
-These belief are stipulative and form the parameters of the simulation.
-For example, an agent_profle of  `{ 'chocolate': 400, 'vanilla': 600 }` would create a space with 400 agents whose preference is chocolate and 600 whose preference is vanilla.
+A space is constructed by specifying an agent profile of how many agents hold which belief, preference, or virtue.
+These belief are stipulative.
+They are defined at the start of the simulation and form its parameters.
+For example, an agent profle of  `{ 'chocolate': 400, 'vanilla': 600 }` would create a space with 400 agents whose preference is chocolate and 600 whose preference is vanilla.

     class Space